 Fiber Inspection Scope

 The tools on this page are primarily used for inspecting fiber optic ends and other optics.
 A fiber inspection scope is used to examine the polished end of a terminated fiber.
 The scope illuminates and magnifies the fiber tip so scratches and other defects can be seen.
 An SMA connector height gauge provides a way to accurately measure the length of an SMA905 connector, which is important in SMA to SMA coupling.
 Our premium eye loupes with 6X or 10X magnification are ideal for use in quality control departments.
-We also offer a head-worn magnifier, an inspection mirror, and a scratch-dig paddle.
+We also offer a head-worn magnifier, and an inspection mirror, and certified scratch-dig panels for optic surface inspection.

 The FS201 Fiber Inspection Scope produces a high-quality, low-distortion image of both the fiber end and surrounding ferrule.
 With a high-intensity illumination system and 200X magnification, this microscope is powerful enough to offer a clear image of the fiber core as well as the surrounding cladding.
 The FS201 offers both coaxial and oblique illumination settings.
 The coaxial setting provides symmetric lighting for high-detail inspection, and the oblique setting provides light at an off-center angle to the fiber end face for higher contrast.
 The FS201 should not be used to inspect a fiber connected to an active light source; light sources must be disconnected or turned off prior to inspection.